Logging in to your Apple ID during the setup process on the device fails with the following error:

 This can happen after restoring a backup of a device to another, or after transferring data using iMazing's 'Transfer to another Device' wizard.

-The iOS Setup Assistant does not actually require you to sign.
+Depending on the precise iOS version, the iOS Setup Assistant may not actually require you to sign in.
 You can bypass the sign in screen following these steps:

 - Delete your Apple ID password from the password field